What are we doing here?

 The Minnesota Court of Appeals publishes opinions on its website every Monday at 10:00 a.m.

 The Minnesota Supreme Court publishes opinions on its website every Wednesday at 10:00 a.m.
+The calendar for oral arguments and Special Term conferences for the Court's 2025/2026 term can be found here.

 If there is a court holiday, opinions will generally be published on the next working day.